lauravoineag/Android-Terminology/README.md

    ## Modifier
        - Used to decorate a composable, optional parameter
        - Padding(add space around the element)
+   ## Sp & Dp
+       - sp ( scalable pixels)s a unit of measure for the font size.
+SP unit is the same size as the DP unit, but it resizes based on the user's preferred text size under phone settings.
+       - dp (nt: density-independent pixels) for layout

    ## A Composable
   <img width="785" alt="image" src="https://github.com/lauravoineag/Android-Terminology/assets/77536595/a54d48ae-25c6-4eb7-8412-81ad1240658c">
+  - a composable describes what this piece of the UI should look like
+  - is declarative(you declare how your app should look like)
+  - Doesn't return anything
+  - is immutable - there is no way to update a composable once created, instead when the app data is updated and the UI needs refreshed.Compose re-executes the composable fun() and transforms this new State into new UI representation.
+This is called recomposition.
+  - uses built in layouts(Columns, Images, Buttons)
+  - can use parameters to build the UI.
+Takes some input and generates what's shown on the screen.
+  - Naming:
+      - must be a noun, may be prefixed by adjectives(RoundIcon)

    ## A Preview
    - @Preview tells Android Studio that this composable should be shown in the design view of this file.